filecoin-project/filecoin-docs/docs/mine/lotus/miner-lifecycle.md

 ## Safely restarting the miner daemon

-The process of shutting down a miner and starting it again is complex as there are several factors that need to be taken into account to be able to do it with all the guarantees:
+The process of shutting down a miner and starting it again is complicated.
+Several factors need to be taken into account to be able to do it with all the guarantees:

 - How long the miner plans to be offline
 - The existence and distribution of proving deadlines for the miner